2021-22 MSU Homecoming Court

 Christine So, Mundelein, Illinois

 Christine So, from Mundelein, Illinois, is a student in the College of Music majoring in a BA in music and minoring in entrepreneurship.
 She has gained professional experience in her current roles as a campus resident assistant in Wonders Hall and interned at the Detroit Public Schools Community District in the Office of Fine Arts.
 So is active in various student organizations at MSU, one she is most eager for this upcoming year is being the Chief Diversity, Equity, and Inclusion Officer (CDEIO) in the Associated Students of Michigan State University (ASMSU) on the Office of the President.
 She is excited to be pushing for DEI initiatives within the organization as well as campus wide for the Spartan community.
-So has had the opportunity to serve on Academic Governance/University Committees such as University Council, University Council for Student Affairs, REHS Two Year Live On Implementation committee and the APIDA Student Success Committee as a student representative.
+Over the summer she was elected as the Director of Diversity, Equity, and Inclusion in the Association of Big Ten Schools (ABTS) where she will have the opportunity to advocate for 500,000+ students in the Big Ten Network.
+So has also had the opportunity to serve on Academic Governance/University Committees such as University Council, University Council for Student Affairs, REHS Two Year Live On Implementation committee and the APIDA Student Success Committee as a student representative.
 Some other organizations she is a part of on campus are MSUMUN, Student Advisory Council for the College of Music, APIDA Celebratory, Asian Pacific American Student Organization as the Senior Adviser, CORES & COPS Executive Board and Kappa Kappa Psi National Band Fraternity – Zeta Epsilon Chapter.
 These experiences have been a big part of how she found community with other Spartans at Michigan State.

 “As a Korean American woman, I am proud to come from a parent of immigrants and to hopefully be a role model for future Spartans to come.”